College and Career Counselors » Planning and Support

 see planning calendars attached in the right column

 Grade 09 EXPLORE and select your course selections for high school carefully.
 Insure that you will have the necessary academic courses for 4-year colleges and requirements to play Division I or II sports if desired.
 Begin exploring post-high school interests.
 Take the PSAT to get a feel for the test and to identify areas that you need to work on!
 All 9th graders will take the Pre-ACT in the spring.
-Complete the Personality Type Inventory on Naviance and set some goals for yourself.
+Complete Inventories and set some goals for yourself.
 Get involved in student activities, including athletics.
 HAVE FUN!
 READ!

 Grade 10 PLAN your high school experience with rigorous academics, occupational exploration, testing and self-appraisal.
 Take art, keyboarding and world language for post-high school preparation.
 Remember, colleges look for a school record that reflects a rigorous course load.
 Take the PSAT in the fall.
 All 10th graders will take the Pre-ACT exam in the spring.
-Complete the Career Interest Inventory and set goals on Naviance.
+Complete the Career Interest Inventories and set goals.
 Check the Kaiser website for college planning information.
 FOCUS!
 READ!

 Grade 11 ACT on your plans toward your goals.
 Take the PSAT again in the fall.
-Begin gathering information via Internet, college handbooks or visit the College Career Center in H101.
+Begin gathering information via Internet, college handbooks or visit the Career and College Resource Center in H101.
 Visit colleges if possible.
-All juniors will take the ACT in the spring at school.
+All juniors should take the ACT in the spring at school.
 Take SAT in the spring.
 Register on your own.
-Keep up with your Advisory and Naviance assignments.
+Keep up with your Advisory and SCOIR assignments.
 Meet with college admissions counselors, career speakers, and college fair.
 Schedule an individual and family conference with the College & Career Counselor in the spring.
 Attend the College Kick Start Workshops during the summer before your senior year.
 Your junior year is most critical.
 Make it reflect your true abilities.
 READ!
 VOLUNTEER!
 DO WHAT YOU LOVE.

 Grade 12 CHALLENGE yourself academically through your last year in high school.
 Take the SAT and ACT again if needed.
 Attend college application workshops in H101 during summer and fall.
 Make an appointment with College Counselor at least one month prior to application deadlines.
 When choosing a college, carefully consider your interest and abilities, and research financial aid and your goals.
 Be realistic.
 Applications should be completed no later than the end of the first semester.
 Work on financial aid and scholarships during the 2nd semester.
 Finish the year on a positive note.
 Colleges expect students to continue with a rigorous course load and strong academic performance through the end of the school year.
 Make sure final transcripts are sent to the college to which you are attending.
 GET IT DONE!